 OK, you know what a book is made of.
-Now we need to tell the printing machine what to do, which colours to use, where to cut the pages and that sort of things.
+Now we need to tell the printing machine what to do, which colors to use, where to cut the pages and that sort of things.
 If you want to make sure the results are exactly the same as the ones you’ve got on your screen, you have to refer to the standards of the printing industry.

 05. The book that is sitting on your screen

 Creating a book, a poster, a word document, a presentation or whatever you like happens on your computer thanks to a software (desktop or online).
-As there are thousands of softwares available out there, it’s important to export your work in a standardised format that is accepted by professional printers.
+As there are thousands of softwares available out there, it’s important to export your work in a standardized format that is accepted by professional printers.

-Why is using a standardised format important?
+Why is using a standardized format important?

 – Because using a native file means taking risks (your design might be funny from a computer to another depending on the version of the software, if it’s a Mac or PC, some fonts can break, etc.).
 No printer wants to take this responsibility for you or to waste time on fixing things for you.